phn/pytpm/doc/reference.rst

 .. currentmodule:: pytpm

-Documentation for the TPM C library, in PDF format, is included with the source code and is also available at :download:`this url
-<TPM/tpm.pdf>`.

 TPM library defines a set a data structures for representing vectors and matrices, and functions and macros for manipulating these data structures.
 Declarations for all these are available in the C header